Angtrim/Android-Five-Stars-Library/README.md

 ## Android Five Stars Library

-Android Five Stars Library is a small library that helps developer add a **"Rate My App"** dialog to their applications.
+Android Five Stars Library is a small library that helps developers add a **"Rate My App"** dialog to their applications.

 It's called "Five Stars" because the dialog has a different behaviour based on the rating given by the user.

 If the user gives **4 or 5 stars out of 5**, the user is sent to the *Google Play Store* page to give an actual rating.